 Market Cap to GDP: An Updated Look at the Buffett Valuation Indicator

-Note: This update incorporates the latest monthly close and the GDP Q3 Second Estimate data.
+Note: This update incorporates the latest Z.1 data release (Q1), the Q2 GDP Advance Estimate, and the July close data.

 The four valuation indicators we track in our monthly valuation overview offer a long-term perspective of well over a century.
 The raw data for the "Buffett indicator" only goes back as far as the middle of the 20th century.
 Quarterly GDP dates from 1947, and the Fed's balance sheet has quarterly updates beginning in Q4 1951.
 With an acknowledgment of this abbreviated timeframe, let's take a look at the plain vanilla quarterly ratio with no effort to interpolate monthly data.

 The strange numerator in the chart title, NCBEILQ027S, is the FRED designation for Line 41 in the B.103 balance sheet (Market Value of Equities Outstanding), available on the Federal Reserve website.
 Incidentally, the numerator is the same series used for a simple calculation of the Q Ratio valuation indicator.